 Each visitor was given pants, a long-sleeve shirt, a floor mat, and towels.
 We were to cover up as much as possible before going inside a kiln, because any exposed skin could burn from the heat.
 Makeup, perfume, febrezed clothing, glasses/contacts, hair ties, plastic/vinyl, and metal were strictly prohibited.

 The regulars claimed that otherwise “untreatable” muscle pain was cured from their visits here.
 Some would come weekly from Seoul to refresh their energy.

 We watched these pros hop out from the kilns, faces red and shirts soaked through with sweat.
 I put on socks, covered my head and shoulders with towels, and went inside one of the kilns with floor mat in hand.
-The floor of the kiln was lined with wooden panels, which burned so hot, I wish I’d worn two pairs of socks.
+The floor of the kiln was lined with wooden panels, which burned so hot, I wished I’d worn two pairs of socks.
 Once I sat down on my mat, the hot wood was bearable and the air didn’t burn quite as hot as I’d expected.
 The key was to stay completely still and give your knees and elbows extra coverage with the towels.
 As soon as you budged, these were the areas that would burn most.